rixx/2018.djangocon.eu/_posts/2018-02-28-visa-letters.md

 - Your current occupation (or anything else we should supply as context/reason for the invitation)
 - Your order code/url for your DjangoCon ticket

-As you can usually submit your visa application 90 days before your travel, now is the best time to do so!
+As visa applications can take some time to get processed, now is the best time to start yours!